microsoft/pxt-adafruit/docs/lessons/answering-machine/quiz.md

 ![](/static/mb/lessons/answering-machine-4.png)

-## 4. If the rectangle below represents the micro:bit, write the code to display the letter "Z".
+## 4. If the rectangle below represents the @boardname@, write the code to display the letter "Z".

 ```blocks
 basic.showString("Z")